 The intent of these articles is to give a technical perspective to the most common questions and concerns our customers may have.
 We strive to be as objective as possible and to provide information based on fact and professional experience.
 In no way will be held liable for the advice provided herein.

-Expert advice can only be obtained through an onsite visit and inspection of the stone surfaces as many variables come into play such as the type of stone, price existing sealers, viagra 100mg quality of installation, finishes, etc. MARBLEMaster is pleased to provide free technical advice during onsite estimates.
+Expert advice can only be obtained through an onsite visit and inspection of the stone surfaces as many variables come into play such as the type of stone, existing sealers, quality of installation, finishes, etc. MARBLEMaster is pleased to provide free technical advice during onsite estimates.

 Many years ago, it was quite common to find marble dining tables covered with a very durable acrylic coating.
 Today, this trend seems to be making its way back for the simple reason that furniture manufacturers are often faced with customers who don’t know how to care for their stone.
 This fairly new dining table […]Read more

 For many property owners and managers of commercial sites, slips and falls on wet or dry surfaces can result in a huge economical loss, lawsuits and a lot of pain and suffering for the injured party.
 It is quite common for a floor surface, originally deemed safe, to become unsafe due to constant exposure to […]Read more

 Occasionally, we come across a brand new stone tile installation where the tiles are not level, or simply one tile is laid higher than other adjacent tiles creating a level of lippage which is unacceptable by the homeowner or even by industry standards.
 In the image above, although the level of lippage seems minimal, it […]Read more

 More often than not, homeowners invest in gorgeous granite counters and pristine marble foyers and fail to take simple measures to maintain these natural stone installations in the years that follow.
 While granite and marble are known for their durability, these materials can develop scratches, chips, stains, and even cracks over time.
 Their lustre can […]Read more